14 effective corporate governance best practices to implement now

 Why are best practices important for effective corporate governance?

-The benefits of following corporate governance best practices are many, and the potential impact is boundless.
+There are many benefits to following corporate governance best practices, and the potential impact is boundless.
 Here are a few ways they lead to more effective corporate governance:

 Good governance prevents litigiousness and provides far-reaching legal protections for corporations.

 Best practices incorporate many different aspects of board work.
-They entail taking a critical look at the qualities and characteristics of board directors, who they are as people and how they approach governing an organization.
+They entail critically examining board directors’ qualities and characteristics, who they are as people and how they approach governing an organization.
 Effective corporate governance can incorporate many different practices.

 Specifically, some of the primary corporate governance best practices include: